notofonts/noto-docs/src/miniarticles/NotoSansTifinaghSIL.md

 # Noto Sans Tifinagh SIL

-Noto Sans Tifinagh SIL is a sanserif design intended for general use for the Tifinagh script.
-This is the SIL of the family.
+Noto Sans Tifinagh SIL is a sanserif design in the SIL variant for texts in the Tifinagh script.

-It contains 171 glyphs and 5 OpenType features, and supports 76 characters from the Unicode blocks: Tifinagh, Combining Diacritical Marks.
+Noto Sans Tifinagh SIL contains 171 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks: Tifinagh, Combining Diacritical Marks.

 ## Supported writing systems